legendreddragon/legendreddragon.github.io/lord/levels/level6.md

 |   200K | / | 200K   |       99 |            99 |
 {: .masterodds }

-## Equipment

-Level 6 is survivable with a Huge Axe and an Iron Armour.
-Belar can be difficult and should be avoided if it gets the first strike.

 ## Gold Winnings and Costs

 | Event               | $                 |